Topic: How To Invest

 The first transaction—the conversion of Canadian dollars into U.S.—may cost you 1% or more of your Canadian funds.
 The second transaction—using your U.S. dollars to buy U.S. stocks—will involve a second commission charge, like any stock trade.
 It will vary with the broker who handles it.

-The outcome of your U.S. stock purchases will depend on two independent factors.
+Beyond exchange rate fluctuations, the outcome depends on two key factors.
 The first is the rise or fall in value of the U.S. stock, in U.S. dollars.
 The second factor is the value of those dollars when converted back into Canadian dollars.

 If the value of the U.S. dollar rises in relation to the Canadian dollar while you hold a U.S. stock, then you’ll get more Canadian dollars back when you sell than if the exchange rate had remained the same.